holepunchto/autobase/DESIGN.md

 In order to express a condition, we define the concept of __quorums__ over nodes:

-- A node achieves a __quorum__ once it has been referenced by a majority of writers, or eqivalently once it has a majority of votes.
+- A node achieves a __quorum__ once it has been referenced by a majority of writers, or equivalently once it has a majority of votes.

 We recursively define the degree of a quorum.
 A quroum increases in degree once the quorum has itself been referenced by a majority of writers (ie. a majority of writers are aware of a majority over a given node)